InBold Terms and Conditions

 18.2 IT Compensation Cap: InBold’s maximum financial liability to the Client for any claims specifically arising from IT or Hosting services shall not exceed the total amount the Client paid InBold for those specific IT/Hosting services during the six (6) months immediately preceding the claim.

-18.3 Property Damage: InBold is not liable for loss or damage to property (e.g., originals, materials) entrusted to it by the Client, unless caused by gross negligence.
-The Client is responsible for insuring their item against damage and destruction.
+18.3 Property Damage: InBold is not liable for loss or damage to property (e.g., originals, materials) entrusted to it by the client unless caused by gross negligence.
+The client is responsible for insuring their item against damage and destruction.

 18.4 Legal Clearance & Compliance: The Client is solely responsible for the factual accuracy, legal substantiation, and regulatory compliance of all products, services, and advertising claims made within the deliverables.
 InBold is not liable for industry-specific regulatory violations arising from the Client’s campaigns.